 If you put the decision to go back to the office on a risk matrix, there are four primary factors to assess.

-- Public health: The risk going to the office has on public health.
+- Health: The risk going to the office has on public health and the health of your family.

-- For example, returning to the office means you could pick up the coronavirus at work and bring it home to your family and neighborhood.
+- For example, returning to the office means you could pick up COVID at work and bring it home to your family.

 - Psychology: The risk going to the office has on your family’s psychology.